-The Association currently has around 360 members who live throughout the rural Stirling area.
+The Association has approximately 180 members who live throughout the rural Stirling area.
 Many of these are tenants of the Association.
 It is easy to become a member of the Association.
-All the details and a straightforward application form are available from our office.
-Becoming a life member costs £1.00 and entitles you to vote at the Annual General Meeting and stand for election to the Committee of Management yourself.
-This would allow you to contribute to ensuring that tenants' views are included in the decisions that the Committee takes.
-Once your application has been approved by the Committee of
+All the details and a straightforward application form are included in this sign up pack.

+Becoming a life member costs £1.00 and entitles you to vote at the Annual General Meeting and stand for election to the Board yourself.
+This would allow you to contribute towards ensuring that tenants' views are included in the decisions that the Board takes.

-Management, you will receive a Share Certificate confirming your membership of the Association.
+Once your application has been approved by the Board, you will receive a Share Certificate confirming your membership of the Association.

-1.4 The Management Board
+1.4 The Board

-The Association is overseen by a voluntary Board of Management of up to 15 people, drawn from all walks of life in rural Stirling.
-The Board is elected annually from the membership of the Association and meets monthly to take important business decisions, establish policy, set standards and monitor the performance of the Association.
+The Association is overseen by a voluntary Board of up to 15 people, drawn from all walks of life in rural Stirling.
+The Board is elected annually from the membership of the Association and meets approximately 7/8 times a year to take important business decisions, establish policy, set standards and monitor the performance of the Association.

 Responsibility for the day-to-day running of the Association is delegated to the staff.

-Any enquiries you may have about the Association or your tenancy should be directed, in the first instance, to the appropriate member of staff.
+Any enquiries you may have about the Association or your tenancy should be directed, in the first instance, to your appropriate Housing Officer.